-You will be allowed to switch teams before March 31, 2013.
-Any time after March 31, you will be locked into the team that you are in.
+You can switch teams up until February 27th, after that you will be locked into the team that you are in.

 Yes, you need to log a minimum of 30-60 minutes of physical activity a day, 5 days per week, for the duration of the Mission.
 Your minutes of activity can be broken up throughout the day but at the end of the day you should have participated in at least 30 minute of physical activity.
-You need to achieve the minimum amount of minutes assigned to you at registration by June 8, 2013.
+You need to achieve the minimum amount of minutes assigned to you at registration.